GEOG 883: Remote Sensing Image Analysis and Applications - Spring 2020

-This project will challenge students to apply knowledge and skills acquired in the earlier lessons in a realistic problem scenario that requires acquisition and analysis of remote sensing data.
+This project will challenge students to apply knowledge and skills acquired in the earlier lessons in a realistic problem scenario that requires the acquisition and analysis of remote sensing data.
 Project activities will span the final four to five weeks of the session.
 Students will work individually to scope a problem, determine the appropriate combination of remote sensing data and application software needed to support analysis, propose a processing and analysis workflow, and move to a solution.
-The students will then produce a final report that discusses their understanding of the problem, a detailed discussion of the workflow steps, and results of their study.
+The students will then produce a final report that discusses their understanding of the problem, a detailed discussion of the workflow steps, and the results of their study.

 Use of Software